seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 The carriage of his chafe.

 **MARK ANTONY**
-I’ll leave you, lady.
+I'll leave you, lady.

 **CLEOPATRA**
 Courteous lord, one word.
-Sir, you and I must part, but that’s not it:
+Sir, you and I must part, but that's not it:
-Sir, you and I have loved, but there’s not it;
+Sir, you and I have loved, but there's not it;
 That you know well: something it is I would,
 O, my oblivion is a very Antony,
 And I am all forgotten.